Summary of Significant Accounting Policies

 The Company considers all highly liquid investments with an original maturity from the date of purchase of three months or less to be cash equivalents.
 Cash and cash equivalents include cash in readily available checking and money market accounts.

 The Company classifies its marketable securities as available-for-sale and records such assets at estimated fair value in the condensed balance sheets, with unrealized gains and losses, if any, reported as a component of other comprehensive income (loss) within the condensed statements of operations and comprehensive loss and as a separate component of stockholders’ equity.
 The Company classifies marketable securities with remaining maturities greater than one year as current assets because such marketable securities are available to fund the Company’s current operations.
 The Company invests its excess cash balances primarily in corporate debt securities and money market funds with strong credit ratings.
 Realized gains and losses are calculated on the specific identification method and recorded as interest income.
-There were no realized gains and losses for the six-month periods ended June 30, 2019 and 2018.
+There were no realized gains and losses for the nine-month periods ended September 30, 2017 and 2016.

 At each balance sheet date, the Company assesses available-for-sale securities in an unrealized loss position to determine whether the unrealized loss is other-than-temporary.
 The Company considers factors including: the significance of the decline in value compared to the cost basis, underlying factors contributing to a decline in the prices of securities in a single asset class, the length of time the market value of the security has been less than its cost basis, the security’s relative performance versus its peers, sector or asset class, expected market volatility and the market and economy in general.
 When the Company determines that a decline in the fair value below its cost basis is other-than-temporary, the Company recognizes an impairment loss in the period in which the other-than-temporary decline occurred.
 There have been no other-than-temporary declines in the value of marketable securities, as it is more likely than not the Company will hold the securities until maturity or a recovery of the cost basis.